Arlington National Cemetery: 2010 mismanagement controversy

-Environmentalists expressed concerns that the agreement would result in the partial destruction of the 24 acre remnant of a historically important stand of native trees.
-A historical marker near the woodland notes that, while visiting Arlington House in 1825, Gilbert du Motier, Marquis de Lafayette had warned Mary Lee Fitzhugh Custis, the wife of George Washington Parke Custis: "Cherish these forest trees around your mansion.
+In September 2008, environmentalists expressed concerns that the agreement would result in the partial destruction of the 24 acre remnant of a historically important stand of native trees.
+A historical marker near the woodland notes that, while visiting Arlington House in 1825, Marquis de Lafayette, the French volunteer to the Continental Army who ultimately became one of George Washington's long-standing friends, warned Mary Lee Fitzhugh Custis, wife of George Washington Parke Custis, "Cherish these forest trees around your mansion.
 Recollect how much easier it is to cut a tree than to make one grow."
-The marker further notes that the Virginia Native Plant Society had recognized the woodland as being one of the best examples of old growth terraced gravel forest remaining in Virginia.
+The marker notes that the Virginia Native Plant Society recognized the woodland as being one of the best examples of old growth terraced gravel forest remaining in Virginia.